 I would describe myself as motivated, helpful and patient.

-My hobbies include socialising with friends (when we are allowed to again), learning and playing new songs on the keyboard, reading and listening to music.
+My hobbies include socialising with friends, learning and playing new songs on the keyboard, reading and listening to music.

 I have been working for Access Skills for over 2 years.
 I currently work in the IAG department as a Sales and Marketing Support Assistant.
 This entails assigning the different enquiries we get between the skills advisors, creating and sending out forms to enquiries who want to progress and enrol onto a course with us, enrolling those applicants onto the course once we have received all necessary forms, and much more.
 I am always happy to speak with both new and existing learners, giving them any information, help and support they may need in any way I can.